gbgabiola/progress/courses/edx/understanding-technology.md

 - Windows is particularly vulnerable
 - software can be injected into your browser and your computer to erase your hard drive, make your computer send spam, or hold your data hostage
 - some malware encrypts your data and asks for large sums of money to get the key to decrypt it
-  - key could not even work!
+  - key could not even work
   - this is called ransomware
 - Malware can ultimately do anything on your computer